InkScape: Create Eye-Catching Scientific Illustrations for your Manuscript

 Choosing a Vector Graphics Editor

 A vector graphics editor is a software program that allows you to create and edit line art, such as graphs, charts, and illustrations.
-There are a number of programs which can edit vector graphics.
-How to choose the best program for your work?
-Here are a few tips for doing so:
+A variety of programs can be used to edit vector graphics.
+How would you choose an optimal program for your work?
+Just follow these tips below:

 - Does the program work on your operating system (i.e., Windows, Mac, etc.)?

 - Is the user interface easy to use?
-Are tools easily available?
+Are the tools easily available?